pcmillerAcme/docs/source/Basic Request.rst

 Basic Request
 #############

-To request api.acme.codes create an animated code for you, here is the minimal request sequence:
+Here is the minimal request sequence to receive an animated code from api.acme.codes:

-1. GET a new order number, receive JSON response containing an **Order Number**.
+1. Request an order number by http GET method /new, and receive `JSON <https://en.wikipedia.org/wiki/JSON>`_ response from the ACME service containing an **Order Number**.
-2. GET the product (or any other information) by referencing the **Order Number**.
+2. Request the product (or any other information) by http GET method referencing the **Order Number**.

 For example, a requesting service could ask for an animation to be started by:
 ::